-ZSL’s Institute of Zoology and King’s College London PhD student Mike Williamson used data collected by the ZSL-led Cetacean Strandings Investigation Programme (CSIP) from 1990-2018 on UK stranded whales, dolphins and porpoises to see if strandings data could help inform climate change policy in the UK.
-The research is published in Marine Policy and here Mike tells us a little more about his work.
+I have been analysing data collected by the ZSL-led Cetacean Strandings Investigation Programme (CSIP) from 1990-2018 on UK stranded whales, dolphins and porpoises to see if strandings data could help inform climate change policy in the UK.
+The research is published in Marine Policy and here will explain our work in a bit more detail.

 How can a stranded whale tell you about climate change?

 By monitoring how the species composition of the whales and dolphins that strand in the UK changes over time, we can see if species that are usually found in warmer waters are stranding more often, or species that are typically found in cool UK waters are stranding less.
 This can give us an indication that the seas and marine environments around the UK are warming and the habitat for marine species is changing.

 What did your research show?

 We analysed strandings data from four dolphin species that commonly strand in the UK.
 Two species that are normally found in cold waters (Atlantic white-sided and white-beaked dolphins) and two species that typically prefer warmer water (short-beaked common and striped dolphins).

 We found that across the UK there was a significant change in the composition of these species stranding over time, with a greater increase in proportions of warm water adapted species (short-beaked common and striped dolphins) from 1990-2018.

 As annual sea surface temperatures have risen a degree or more across this period, this indicates that the marine habitat around the UK is changing and causing changes to the species composition that live here.